-A lunar eclipse happens when the Earth, sun and moon align in space, with Earth in the middle.
+A lunar eclipse happens when the Earth, sun and moon align in space, with Earth in between the sun and moon.
 At such times, Earth’s shadow falls on the full moon, causing a lunar eclipse.

 A solar eclipse happens at the opposite phase of the moon – new moon – when the moon passes between the sun and Earth.
 Why aren’t there eclipses at every full and new moon?

 The moon takes about a month to orbit around the Earth.
 If the moon orbited in the same plane as the ecliptic – Earth’s orbital plane – we would have two eclipses every month.
 There’d be an eclipse of the moon at every full moon.
 And, two weeks later, there’d be an eclipse of the sun at new moon for a total of at least 24 eclipses every year.

 But the moon’s orbit is inclined to Earth’s orbit by about 5 degrees.
 Twice a month the moon intersects the ecliptic – Earth’s orbital plane – at points called nodes.
 If the moon is going from south to north in its orbit, it’s called an ascending node.
 If the moon is going from north to south, it’s a descending node.
 If the full moon or new moon is appreciably close to one of these nodes, then an eclipse is not only possible – but inevitable.

 Solar and lunar eclipses always come in pairs, with one following the other in a period of one fortnight (approximately two weeks).
 For example, in 2018, the ascending node total lunar eclipse on January 31 was followed by a descending node partial solar eclipse on February 15.

 Then exactly six lunar months (six full moons) after the ascending node total lunar eclipse on January 31, there’s a descending node total lunar eclipse on July 27.
 One fortnight before and after this July 27 total lunar eclipse, an ascending node partial solar eclipse happens on July 13 and again on August 11.